What is a Spent Conviction?

 Immediately spent convictions

-The first relates to those convictions that are automatically and immediately spent.
-This type of spent conviction happens directly following the conclusion of the matter at court.
-The relevant legislation can be found at section 7 of the Spent Convictions Act 2021.
+The first mechanism relates to convictions that are automatically and immediately spent.
+This type of spent conviction happens directly following the conclusion of the matter in court.
+The relevant legislation can be found in section 7 of the Spent Convictions Act 2021.

-- In relation to children only, immediately spent convictions also apply to serious convictions, but only where the offence was committed when the offender was under 15 years of age; or
+- In relation to children only, immediately spent convictions also apply to serious convictions, but only where the offence was committed when the offender was under 15 years of age.

 If any of the above circumstances apply, the matter will automatically be considered a spent conviction and will not be disclosed on an accused’s criminal record.

-It should be noted, however, that a conviction becoming spent in the above circumstances, is subject to the successful completion of any conditions that may be attached to the penalty imposed at court.
+It should be noted, however, that a conviction becoming spent in the above circumstances is subject to the successful completion of any conditions that may be attached to the penalty imposed in court.

 Convictions spent after a period of time

-The second scenario relates to those convictions where:
+The second mechanism in which a conviction is spent relates to convictions where:

 - A magistrate or a judge records a conviction per section 8 of the Sentencing Act 1991; and